Official State of Rhode Island website

-Preference will be given to applications that improve the lives of Rhode Islanders who live with or are at risk for developing a substance use or mental health disorder.
-All applications are reviewed by a review committee identified by the administrator of BHDDH’s Research, Data Evaluation, and Compliance (RDEC) Unit for scientific value and the expected contribution to study participants and the community.
+Preference will be given to applications that improve the lives of Rhode Islanders who live with or are at risk for developing a substance use or mental health condition.
+All applications are reviewed by a committee identified by the administrator of BHDDH’s Research, Data Evaluation, and Compliance (RDEC) Unit for scientific value, the expected contribution to study participants, and the community.
 If the application is approved, BHDDH will provide a letter of support for the external researcher’s grant application, upon request.

 Once an application has been approved, it should be submitted to the researcher’s Institutional Review Board (IRB).
 Approved researchers may also be required to sign a Data Use Agreement with BHDDH.

 It may be beneficial to explore collaborative opportunities in light of BHDDH staffs’ experience and familiarity with the study population and data.